Pimiento-Research-Group/Neoselachian-Diversity-over-time/README.md

 This repository contains the code and data for the analyses presented in the manuscript:

-**"A new analysis of the shark and ray fossil record reveals hidden diversity patterns"**
+**"The hidden patterns of neoselachian diversity over the past 145 million years"**
 **A. Gardiner1, G. H. Mathes1, R. Cooper2,3, K. Kocáková1, J.A.
 Villafaña4, D. Silvestro2,3,5*, C. Pimiento1,6\***

 ¹ Department of Paleontology, University of Zurich, Zurich, 8006, Switzerland